MarcFly/SqueLib/Readme.md

 For android it is required to have a folder _AppResources/icon/mipmap.png_ which will be used as the app icon when installing.
 When things get more advance, it will be usign this folder to setup also desktop icons and other data following the **Android** structure.
 If things change in the future, it will be probably when adding support for other platforms.

 In any case, you can go through the code and change it however you want to, have as much fun as I did!

+Debugging
+===
+The step of going from Windows to Linux and Linux to Android, have been as difficult as expected at first.
+As ***SqueLib*** provides what it can platform agnostically, you can debug your code that uses ***SqueLib*** (and no platform dependant extra code) on your preferred IDE, or that's what I would like to say.

+Currently I have only tried and get to work on **GDB** and **Android Studio**, besides MSVS which is just easy.

 License
 ===